gjmcn/zap/docs/contents-md/import-and-export.md

 ```
 load '/modules/arithmetic.js' ~then
     fun arith
-        // use  arith :add  and  arith :subtract  here
+        // use arith,add and arith,subtract here
 ```

 Or using `await`: